LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

 indicator: both
 ---

-This type of interaction involves the automation querying an outside API or service and retrieving information from it.
+Integration interactions often involve the bot querying an outside API or service and retrieving information from it.

-See Integrations for more information.
+See [Integration Basics](conversation-builder-integrations-integration-basics.html) for more information.